runnermann/Vertx-5-example/README.md

 The database logic can be found under the `database` package.
 The ` DataBaseHandler ` class contains most of the top level logic for the queries.
 The SqlQuery Enum Class is for convenience.
 We divide queries into separate classes between Select, Upsert, and common Operations.
 The actual queries are written as any SQL query using a tool that helps us write, test, and optimize it.
 We can copy the query directly into a properties file and modify it using ` $1,  $2 ` etc to get the data from the params.
 This is convenient.
 We then place the queries in a map held in the appropriate Query Class.

+Going Further:

+Vert.x is a toolset to build high performance servers.
+It offers many advantages that make it an excellent choice for startups.
+The highest priority being that it saves cloud costs by requiring less compute.
+To understand more about building Vert.x servers check out their site at ` https://vertx.io/. ` It is a mature platform and is well supported by a community.
+It has several big players using it including Hulu and Groupon.
+They provide many examples of how to implement their services.

+Also, to understand Vert.x read the book.
+It was writtin in 2020ish so much of the implementation information is more informational.
+They also have an old "A Gentle Guide to Asynchronous Programming Using Vert.x" which provides some understanding as well.
+It's an old implemenation with great performance, but lacks the hooks needed for modern instrumentation, OAuth, etc...

+The index page